dotnet/AspNetDocs/aspnet/mvc/overview/older-versions-1/controllers-and-routing/creating-custom-routes-vb.md

 uid: mvc/overview/older-versions-1/controllers-and-routing/creating-custom-routes-vb
 title: "Creating Custom Routes (VB) | Microsoft Docs"
 author: rick-anderson
 description: "Learn how to add custom routes to an ASP.NET MVC application.
-In this tutorial, you learn how to modify the default route table in the Global.asax file." ms.author: riande ms.date: 02/16/2009 ms.assetid: 6ac5758b-6199-42af-adcb-21954b864951
+In this tutorial, you learn how to modify the default route table in the Global.asax file.
+(VB)" ms.author: riande ms.date: 02/16/2009 ms.assetid: 6ac5758b-6199-42af-adcb-21954b864951